Become a broker

 - Mortgage Empire Experts: Our industry-leading website covers home loan lending policies and provides guides, tools and calculators to specific niches.

 - MFAA CPD activities: This schedule explains how MFAA members are required to maintain at least 30 hours of CPD hours per year.

 - FBAA Mortgage Broker Training Centre: The FBAA is a partner of two of the largest RTOs in Australia.

-- Connective: One of the leading aggregators in Australia with almost 40 lenders on their lending panel.
+- AFG: One of the leading aggregators in Australia with almost 40 lenders on their lending panel.

 - Scott and Broad: Insurance brokers that provide tailored PI, public liability and other insurance solutions for finance professionals.